Loaves and Fishes

 Society of Anglican Missionaries and Senders (SAMS)

 SAMS engages in dynamic relationships with the church worldwide, experiencing the broken restored, the wounded healed, the hungry fed, and the lost found through the love and power of Jesus Christ.
 We are connected to SAMS through Western Anglicans priest, Fr.
-David Alenskis and his missionary work in Belize.
+David Alenskis and his wife Mary Beth in their missionary work in Belize.
 Find out more at www.samsusa.org.